0131 651 6444 step@ed.ac.uk

 How to get involved

-The initiative is open to TENET members and other education professionals working with young people in upper primary and secondary phases from the Gypsy/Traveller and Roma community who require digital technology to support flexible learning and positive transitions.Ā Find more details about taking part in our guides below:
+The initiative is open to TENET members and other education professionals working with young people in upper primary and secondary phases from the Gypsy/Traveller and Roma community who require digital technology to support flexible learning and positive transitions.Ā Please refer to our qualifying criteria and key information.
+We have limited places so please get in touch as soon as possible to discuss taking part.Ā

 Qualifying criteriaĀ